-IBM's environmental requirements for product packaging are included in our Environmental Packaging Guidelines, which were first published in 1990 and have been updated as needed over the years.
-Key elements of these guidelines have also been embedded in various engineering specifications and procurement documents, which extend their reach beyond IBM to include our supply chain and other business partners.
+IBM's corporate environmental requirements for product packaging are included in our environmental packaging guidelines, which were first published in 1990 and have been updated as needed over the years.
+Key elements of IBM's packaging guidelines have been embedded in various engineering specifications and procurement documents, which extend their reach to include our supply chain and other business partners.

-In 2013, the integrated worldwide packaging engineering team saved an estimated 452 metric tons of packaging materials through the implementation of 19 packaging redesign projects for parts and assemblies shipped to manufacturing locations, and for packaged finished products supplied to clients worldwide.
-These projects delivered an annual materials and transport cost savings estimated at $4.74 million.
-The following are highlights of two projects implemented:
+In 2014, the global packaging engineering team saved an estimated 101.6 metric tons of packaging materials through the implementation of two significant packaging redesign projects for parts and assemblies shipped from suppliers to IBM fulfillment locations.
+These projects delivered an annual materials and transportation cost savings estimated at $2 million.